alexdevero/alex-devero-blog/__drafts__/draft--usereducer.md

 ## A quick introduction to React useReducer hook

-The useReducer hook is quite similar to [useState hook].
+The React useReducer hook is quite similar to [useState hook].
 Like the useState hook, it also allows you to manage state of your React applications.
 The advantage of useReducer is that it makes it easier to work with complex states.
 By complex state I mean state with multiple sub-values, an object with key-value pairs.

 The useReducer hook makes this easier by using more structural approach.
 That said, this doesn't mean that you should useReducer hook only to deal with such states.
 You can useReducer just as well with simple states that contain single primitive value.
 The way useReducer hook works is simple.